OSU-BMBL/SeqATU/README.md

 ﻿# SeqATU #
 ## Brief Description: ##
-The SeqATU program is the program to predict ATUs (alternative transcription units) of bacterial organisms.
+SeqATU provides a generalized framework for the inference of ATUs (alternative transcription units) with dynamic patterns and overlapping nature based on next-generation RNA-Seq data.
+SeqATU can be easily applied to any bacterial organism with accessible reference genome and genome annotations to identify the ATU architecture.
 ## Environment: ##
 SeqATU is an integrated C++ package requires a basic **UNIX/Linux environment**.
 The gcc compiler with **version 4.4.7 or 4.8.5** is required to be prior installed.
 More details can be found [here](https://gcc.gnu.org/wiki/InstallingGCC).
 Currently, SeqATU does not support Mac or Windows system.
 # Usage: #